Venezuela (Click here for more Venezuela news)

 CARACAS -- The price Venezuela receives for its mix of medium and heavy oil fell during the week ending August 10.

 According to figures released by the Venezuela Ministry of Petroleum and Mining, the average price of Venezuelan crude sold by Petroleos de Venezuela S.A.
-(PDVSA) during the week ending August 10 fell to $66.82, up $1.35 from the previous week's $68.17.
+(PDVSA) during the week ending August 10 fell to $66.82, down $1.35 from the previous week's $68.17.

 WTI in New York averaged $68.08 -- down 76 cents -- for the week, while Brent crude traded in London averaged $73.19 -- down 68 cents from the previous week.